sethkush/sethcgol/README.md

 2. Comment and tidy up code.

-3. Create a border around the field and have it fit to the terminal.
+3. Have the field fit to terminal.

 4. Allow editing while paused using arrow keys and space bar.

-5. Take command-line arguments for initial setup.
+5. Take command-line arguments.

 6. Create a loading and saving system